 - does not provide EPA with the discretionary authority to address, as appropriate, disproportionate human health or environmental effects, using practicable and legally permissible methods, under Executive Order 12898 (59 FR 7629, February 16, 1994).

-The SIP is not approved to apply on any Indian reservation land as defined in 18 U.S.C.
+This action, proposing approval of Virginia's interstate transport submittal for the 2012 PM2.5 standard, is not approved to apply on any Indian reservation land as defined in 18 U.S.C.
 1151 or in any other area where EPA or an Indian tribe has demonstrated that a tribe has jurisdiction.
 In those areas of Indian country, the rule does not have tribal implications and will not impose substantial direct costs on tribal governments or preempt tribal law as specified by Executive Order 13175 (65 FR 67249, November 9, 2000).

 Start List of Subjects